bitfireAT/davx5-manual/accounts_collections.rst

 Contacts, events and tasks must be saved to a DAVx⁵ account so that DAVx⁵ can synchronize them.
 DAVx⁵ will not synchronize or otherwise touch entries that belong to other accounts (like Google or device-local accounts).

-When you add a DAVx⁵ account, you need either an email address or a base URL a starting point for service discovery.
-You can find the required configuration / base URL in your server manual or admin information.
+When you add a DAVx⁵ account, you need either an email address or a base URL as the starting point for service discovery.
+You can find the required base URL in your server manual or ask your IT department.
 See our `tested services <https://www.davx5.com/tested-with/>`_ for a list of servers/services and how they're used with DAVx⁵.

 How does service discovery work?
 ================================

 DAVx⁵ supports both `service location discovery by SRV/TXT records <https://tools.ietf.org/html/rfc6764>`_ and `well-known URLs <https://tools.ietf.org/html/rfc5785>`_.
-To use CalDAV and CardDAV in one DAVx⁵ account, make sure these redirects are present on your server:
+To use CalDAV and CardDAV in one DAVx⁵ account, provide these redirects on your server:

-``/.well-known/caldav`` → CalDAV service path (302 Found), e.g. ``/remote.php/caldav/``
+``/.well-known/caldav`` → CalDAV service path (302 Found), like ``/remote.php/caldav/``
-``/.well-known/carddav`` → CardDAV service path (302 Found), e.g. ``/remote.php/carddav/``
+``/.well-known/carddav`` → CardDAV service path (302 Found), like ``/remote.php/carddav/``

 .. note::
    If these redirects are configured correctly, you can use the root URL ``http(s)://your.server.example/``